marberi/100days/README.md

 Still not working when trying to run the unsupervised method on a larger dataset.
 No luck so far.
 At least a good experience in the difference between theory and practice.
 Work will continue tomorrow.

+# Day 59 [2019-03-18]
+Managed to get a very good improvement by combining the supervised network with an unsupervised part.
+For the unsupervised part, I use an autoencoder.
+Part of getting the good result required feeding the supervised part the encoded state from the autoencoder, in addition to the original input.
+In my particular application this might make sense, since the encoded features might not capture all of the features which I care about.